-The targeted efficiency improvement is based on reaching competitive delivery costs for services across the breadth of Council's operations; it will require some industrial change and operational transformation.
+The targeted efficiency saving is based on reaching competitive delivery costs for services across the breadth of Council's operations; it would still require substantial industrial change and operational transformation.

-The rating adjustment will require a rate increase to most ratepayers of around 6.63% in each of the next three years, inclusive of the assumed annual rate peg (2.3% in 2014-15, 3.0% in 2015-16, and 3.0% in 2016-17).
+The model proposes a rating adjustment \$13.4 million to be implemented over a three year period.
+The rating adjustment would require a rate increase to most ratepayers of around 6.7% in the first year and 7.0% for the following two years (inclusive of the assumed annual rate peg of 2.7%, 3.0% and 3.0% respectively).
 The assumed rating revenues and increases are indicative at this stage and will be further refined as property information in 2013-14 is updated for the proposed 2014-15 Revenue Policy.
-It is proposed that rates above the rate peg estimate will not to apply to 3c Regional Business and Heavy 1 Activity 1 Business subcategories, that currently pay a higher than average rate in the dollar on property valuation, or to Special Rates.
+It is proposed in the scenarios that rates above the rate peg estimate will not to apply to 3c Regional Business and Heavy 1 Activity 1 Business subcategories that currently pay a higher than average rate in the dollar on property valuation.
+The rate increase would also not apply to special rates.